syncfusion-content/wpf-docs/wpf/XlsIo/Working-with-Data.md

 workbook.Close()

 excelEngine.Dispose()

 {% endhighlight %}
+{% endtabs %}

 ### Import Data from Business Objects

 Business object usually holds a set of instance variables or properties also known as attributes.
-Essential XlsIO allows you to import data directly from Business Objects.
+EssentialXlsIO allows you to import data directly from Business Objects.

 Business Object

 The class Customer is a business object that is imported into a worksheet.
 The following code example illustrates how Customer data is imported into a worksheet.

+{% tabs %}

 {% highlight C# %}

 // Imports the data to worksheet.
 IList<Customer> customers = GetCustomerAsObjects();
 sheet.ImportData(customers, 2, 1, false);

 {% endhighlight %}

 {% highlight vbnet %}

 ' Imports the Data to Sheet.
 Dim customers As IList(of Customer) = GetCustomerAsObjects() Worksheet.ImportData(customers, 2, 1, False)

 {% endhighlight %}
+{% endtabs %}

 GetCustomerAsObjects Method:

+{% tabs %}

 {% highlight C# %}

 // Initializes the DataSet.
 DataSet customersDataSet = new DataSet();